tc3-project/tc3-database-sqlite3/README.md

 2020-10-14 - Simplified the database, the original real-world schema was far too complicated for examples.

 ## Overview

 There are two versions of the SQLite3 database included, and two SQL scripts.
-The tc3-core.db contains just the schema with employee types populated, built from the tc3-sqlite3-schema.sql script.
+The *tc3-sqlite3-core.db* file contains just the schema with employee types populated, built from the *tc3-sqlite3-schema.sql* script.

-tc3-sample-data.db has 25 employees, 100 customers, 35 products, and 300 sales orders,
+*tc3-sqlite3-sample-data.db* has 25 employees, 100 customers, 35 products, and 300 sales orders,
-added by running the tc3-sqlite3-sample-data.sql script after creating the tables from tc3-sqlite3-schema.sql.
+added by running the *tc3-sqlite3-sample-data.sql* script after creating the tables from *tc3-sqlite3-schema.sql*.

 To level-set, this is a fundamental database implementation with customers, employees, and products that is intended to be used as a basis for writing server-side and client-side applications.